 We are asking customers to consider the travel needs of vulnerable passengers and those in a wheelchair and

 will do all we can to prioritise access to the wheelchair space for a wheelchair user.

 Q. Can I use a bus if I am feeling unwell?

 Government advice is that people should not travel if they are suffering from coronavirus symptoms including

-a persistent cough or high temperature and should follow public health guidelines.
+a persistent cough or high temperature, loss of taste and/or smell and should follow public health guidelines.

 Q. Why is my driver not wearing a mask while in their cab?